bluerobotics/ping-python/docs/API.md

 * `getBottomIndex()`

-Returns the index of the altitude reading that was chosen as the bottom
+Returns the index of the reading that was chosen as the result
 ##Control Methods

 These methods are to control the device.
 Leave any argument as 0 to ignore, or leave as the default.